 If you are here independently of the SURF Program this summer, please let us know so that we can arrange for you to participate in some of our SURF activities.

 Yes.
 There are many Summer Undergraduate Research Programs at the University of Cincinnati College of Medicine.
-You may apply to more than one of these programs, but you must indicate your top choice in your application.
+You may apply to more than one of these programs via a single application, but you must indicate your top choice in your application.

 Medical Sciences BuildingSuite 1055231 Albert Sabin WayPO Box 670548Cincinnati, OH 45267-0548